 48. On July 10, 2013, Red Corp. sent a statement, which is shown in Exhibit 18, to Blue Corp.
 Blue in response insisted that no breach of the hotel management agreement had been committed and hence, Red was not entitled to cancel the hotel management agreement.
 Red countered by repeating the same line of arguments shown in Exhibit 18.
+In addition, Blue Corp. argues that, in the event there is no breach by Blue Corp., Red Corp. is not permitted to terminate the agreement against Blue's will even if Red Corp. would compensate for Blue's possible damage.

-According to the settled case law of Negoland, an agency or personal services contract (a contract for services of a personal nature) may be terminated by the principal or the person who ordered such service even before the expiration date agreed by the parties (provided, however, that if there is no legal justification for terminating the contract, such as a breach of contract by the agent or the person who is to perform the service, the principal or the person who ordered the service shall compensate for the damages).
-One of the background factors underlying this case law is that such an agency or service contract, which relates to services of a personal nature, may not be enforceable against the will of the parties.
+According to the settled case law of Negoland, under Negoland law, an agency or personal services contract (a contract for services of a personal nature) may be terminated by either party even before the expiration date agreed by the parties (provided, however, that if there is no legal justification for terminating the contract, such as a breach of contract by the agent or the person who is to perform the service, the principal or the person who ordered the service shall compensate for the damages).
+One of the background factors underlying this case law is that it is not appropriate to keep such an agency or service contract based on mutual personal trust against the parties' will.
 On the other hand, Arbitrian contract law stipulates, "A contract in which a person gives an authority of agency may be cancelled by either party at any time; provided, however, that if one of the parties cancels a mandate at a time that is detrimental to the other party, the former party must compensate the damages suffered by the other party."
 This article is based on the idea that it is difficult to continue a contractual relationship which gives another person the authority of agency when mutual trust has been lost.